 Emily Krieger is an award-winning writer, editor, and fact-checker specializing in children’s content and science.

 Emily feels very lucky to live and work in Seattle, where in addition to writing, she enjoys jogging, yoga, gardening, bird-watching, mushroom foraging, exploring by bike, and all things weird.
+She serves on the board of Seattle Audubon.

 Please click here for more details about her work.